1kastner/CouchDBAuthenticator/minimal-jupyterhub-example/Readme.md

 With that command line tool you can deactivate and reactivate accounts.
 Be aware that any change only affects new login attempts.
 If a user still has an open session, it will not be affected.
+First, ensure that the user 'hey' is logged out.
+Then you can run
+`python ./control_users_database.py deactivate hey` to disable the login of that user.
+If you want to reactivate a user account, simply run `python ./control_users_database.py reactivate hey`.